It is illegal to use a mobile phone while driving.

 1: Turn OFF your mobile phone, or put it on silent before starting your journey.

 2: Use your voicemail on your phone, people can leave a message for you to contact them.

 3: If needed, you can stop regularly (in a safe place) throughout your journey and check your calls and messages.

-If the police charge you with a mobile phone offence while driving, you will get a fixed notice of £60 and 3 penalty points.
+If the police charge you with a mobile phone offence while driving you will get an automatic fixed penalty notice of six penalty points and a £200 fine.